SanliFaez/OS4Physicists/Lectures/Lecture8_OpenScienceReflections.md

 The symposium format allows the participants to also create an overall impression of what standpoints their peers have developed.

 ## Vision of outcome
-+ Participants choose a concious position of how to practice open science in the next phases of our scientific career.
++ Participants choose a conscious position of how to practice open science in the next phases of our scientific career.
 + Course participants can appreciate the logical reasoning behind choosing the selection of topics that are covered in this course.

 ## Embedding/community